 Before you send an email newsletter to the contacts stored in your Hotmail contact list, you need to export the contacts from your Hotmail account to a common CSV file and import them into your email marketing software.
 To export Hotmail contacts to a CSV…

-Unable to Deliver Emails to Hotmail?
-Read These 6 Tips
+Unable to Deliver Emails to Hotmail, Live, MSN and Outlook?

-5. Hotmail provides you with SNDS (Smart Network Data Services).
-If you own an IP addresses range, SNDS can give you the information about the traffic originating from those IPs such as a volume of sent emails and complaint rates.
+SNDS will give you the information about the traffic originating from your IP address such as the volume of sent emails and complaint rates.
 The data is collected from the log files of the inbound Hotmail servers and other servers at Hotmail and Microsoft.
-After you analyze the collected data, you can take measures you see appropriate: increase the host or network security, contact the person or company responsible for the host or act in some other way if you are unsatisfied with the results.
-You can get your Hotmail SNDS report here https://postmaster.live.com/snds/addnetwork.aspx
+This free service will help you identify campaigns resulting in excessive complaints and spam trap hits.
+You can then use this information to determine the cause of issues and take the appropriate action to correct the problem.
+You can get your Hotmail and Outlook.com SNDS report here

 Example of a SNDS report